AlexStocks/redis-tool-set/readme.md

 ---
 ## Redis Variety
 * [webdis](https://github.com/nicolasff/webdis) - A very simple web server providing an HTTP interface to Redis.
 It uses hiredis, jansson, libevent, and [http-parser](https://github.com/nodejs/http-parser). star: 1595.
+* [ardb](https://github.com/yinqiwen/ardb) - A redis protocol compatible nosql, it support multiple storage engines as backend like Google's LevelDB, Facebook's RocksDB, OpenLDAP's LMDB, PerconaFT, WiredTiger, ForestDB. star 739(until 2016/09/02).
+* [xredis-server](https://github.com/0xsky/xredis-server) - A server framework using redis protocol. star: 17(until 2016/09/02).
 * [Qedis](https://github.com/loveyacper/Qedis) - A C++11 implementation of Redis server. star: 4.
 * [AliRedis](http://blog.sina.com.cn/s/blog_e59371cc0101br74.html) - AliRedis, which is developed by Alibaba， use a new nginx-like(one-master-multi-worker) framework, in order to get full use of the CPU cores.

 ---
 ## Redis Proxy
+* [twemproxy](https://github.com/twitter/twemproxy) - A fast, light-weight proxy for memcached and redis. star: 5123.
 * [redis-cerberus](https://github.com/HunanTV/redis-cerberus) - A Redis cluster proxy.
 Its monitor tool is [redis-ctl](http://m.oschina.net/blog/377568). star: 189.
 * [Redsmin proxy deamon](https://github.com/Redsmin/proxy) - Access local redis instance from Redsmin https://redsmin.com.
-Redsmin and Redsmin proxy communicate through a secure connection using the TLS 1.2 protocol so no one will be able to inspect the data looking at the traffic. star: 40(until 2014/04/19).
+Redsmin and Redsmin proxy communicate through a secure connection using the TLS 1.2 protocol so no one will be able to inspect the data looking at the traffic. star: 40(until 2016/04/19).
 * [bilitw](https://github.com/anewhuahua/bilitw) - bilitw (bilibili twemproxy), which introduce multi process of twemproxy(one master and mutli worker), is order to get full use of the CPU cores. star: 27.
 * [Corvus](https://github.com/eleme/corvus) - A fast and lightweight Redis Cluster Proxy for Redis 3.0. star: 26.
+* [twemproxy-163](https://github.com/helifu/twemproxy-163) - twemproxy-163 supports redis-server failover by communicating with redis-sentinel. star: 16(until 2016/09/02).
 * [twemproxies](https://github.com/vipshop/twemproxies) - Multithread twemproxy. star: 2(until 2016/04/20).
-* [twemproxy](https://github.com/twitter/twemproxy) - A fast, light-weight proxy for memcached and redis. star: 5123.

 ---
 ## Redis Data Migration